Kidney Failure Events, Cardiovascular Disease Events, and All-Cause Mortality in Immunoglobulin A Nephropathy Patients in a Real-World Database

 Healthcare resource usage of patients with high-risk proteinuria (≥1 g/day) vs <1 g/day1:

-Higher CKD stage is associated with higher resource use and costs1
+Higher chronic kidney disease stage is associated with higher resource use and costs1

 Considering the rising prevalence of IgA nephropathy, treatments that can reduce proteinuria in IgA nephropathy and preserve kidney function may help reduce resource usage and healthcare costs.1

-ACEi, angiotensin-converting enzyme inhibitor; ARB, angiotensin receptor blocker; CKD, chronic kidney disease; eGFR, estimated glomerular filtration rate; PPPM, per patient per month; US, United States.
+ACEi, angiotensin-converting enzyme inhibitor; ARB, angiotensin receptor blocker; CKD, chronic kidney disease; eGFR, estimated glomerular filtration rate; KF, kidney failure; PPPM, per patient per month; US, United States.